 Hidden Heritage – 4 Years On!

 Wow, it’s hard to imagine that just four years ago, there we were, at Whitsand Bay Fort on my 40th birthday, preparing for the official Public Launch Weekend for Hidden Heritage to coincide with the National Heritage Open Days 2013 Programme.
-Yet here I am tying this up not knowing who or just how may people will read this blog, and reminiscing over just how our feet haven’t touched the ground in those four years.
+Yet here I am typing this up not knowing who or just how may people will read this blog, and reminiscing over just how our feet haven’t touched the ground in those four years.

 It’s also been a very tough four years, for us all in our personal lives, but thankfully the passion for what we do helps us to get through those tough times, and the support from our friends and supporters just gives inspiration for us to bring you more of the past to life.
 For you to walk in the footsteps or view from the comfort of your living room, it’s us who spend the long hours, into the late nights and early mornings, hunting for more fantastic history to share.
 We are just so pleased that our work has touched so many people over the period, via our free public events, our paid tours, and across our social media channels and even in the street.
 It just makes it all worthwhile to see it make a difference in people’s lives.